ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 It must contain:
 - brief description of changes introduced
 - impact analysis - identify components affected, what are potential consequences for users, why do we need this
-- migration guidance: before and after (good to include code snippets to illustrate)
+- migration guidance: actions for updating the current code.
+Good to include code snippets to illustrate, before/after

 We initially implement new features on separate branches in the Mbed OS repository.
 Mbed OS maintainers create the new branches by following the naming convention: "feature-" prefix.